 Last Updated on

-Bringing OKRs to your company isn’t just a matter of copying the way a company like Google uses them.
+Bringing Objectives – Key Results to your company isn’t just a matter of copying the way a company like Google uses them.
 Google isn’t the average company, and they’ve spent almost 2 decades growing, scaling, and experimenting with how their internal goal-setting structure works.
-Because of that, how they use OKRs will be incredibly different than how you will.
+Because of that, how they use it will be incredibly different than how you will.

-That’s because at its core, OKR isn’t a methodology.
+That’s because at its core, Objectives – Key Results isn’t a methodology.
 There’s no set path or steps you take for bringing it into your workplace.
 Instead, it’s a set of practices and ideals that you should understand and customize for your teams.

-If you want to start experimenting with OKRs, however, there are a few best practices you should follow:
+If you want to deploy it at your workplace, then we suggest to start with nimble experiments, along with a few best practices you can follow:

 Train the team on the “Why” and the “What”

-Too many unsuccessful OKR implementations start the same way.
-An executive sends an email saying “We are going to adopt OKR, please watch this video from Google.”OKR is straightforward, easy to understand but hard to master.
+Too many unsuccessful implementations start the same way.
+An executive sends an email saying “We are going to adopt Objective – Key Results (or the google way of setting goals), please watch this video from Google.”OKR is straightforward, easy to understand but hard to master.
 Your team is going to need more than that to get started.

 Either using an external consultant or not, your company needs to educate the team:

 1) Teach people about what motivated the adoption of OKR, explaining its benefits.
-Understanding the “Why” behind the OKR initiative increases the team motivation and engagement.
+Understanding the “Why” behind these transformational initiatives increases the team motivation and engagement.

 2) Selecting Key Results is hard, so educating the team on how to choose them and set measurable goals is key.
 Too many individuals lack the proper training to set goals and to coach the team to develop theirs.